Soil in Virginia

 Source: Northeastern University, Travels into North America (by Peter Kalm, 1770, p.97)

-Fresh and salt water, ice, carbon from decaying plants and animals, various chemicals from organic material, roots, earthworms, and other living creatures gradually affect the bedrock and transform it into soil near the surface.
-There are different horizons of soil, with those at the surface having a higher percentage of carbon from biological activity.
+Many different factors affect soil formation, creating a wide variety of soils.
+Fresh and salt water, ice, carbon from decaying plants and animals, root exudates and other chemicals from organic activity, earthworms, and other living creatures gradually affect parent material and transform it into soil near the surface.
+The horizons of soil near the surface have a higher percentage of carbon from biological activity and can provide carbon sequestration services.

-The organic component in forest soils comes from leaf litter decaying into humus at the surface, forming an O horizon at the surface of the ground.
+The organic component in forest soils comes from leaf litter decaying into humus at the surface, forming the O horizon at the surface of the ground.
 The organic component in grassland soils comes primarily from roots, increasing the percentage of carbon at depth rather than just on the surface.
-Just beneath the O horizon is the A horizon, which in Virginia will have roughly 2-4% organic material if undisturbed.
-Beneath the A horizon is the B horizon.
-In that subsoil, 50% or less of the particles are decomposing bedrock or parent material but organic material is scarce.
-Below the B horizon is the C horizon, where the bedrock is just beginning to fragment into particles.

 Residential construction projects typically start by scraping off the organic-rich topsoil and stockpiling it.
 The relatively sterile subsoil is exposed and pushed around the site during construction to provide mechanical support where needed.
 When a building is completed, the topsoil is spread back onto the surface and planted with grass seed.
 The topsoil is essential to establish a future lawn; it is more fertile than the subsoil excavated from greater depth.